-We met the challenges of 2020–21 with innovation and determination, expanding while making an impact in communities hardest hit by the pandemic.
+We continued to meet challenges with innovation and determination, expanding while making an impact in communities hardest hit by the pandemic.
 Fresh off our 2019 cross-country road trip, we were well prepared to work with a range of agencies to find creative solutions to the limitations of lockdown.
 We partnered with the Department of Transportation and the New York City Housing Authority to deploy our Bookmobile across the city, delivering thousands of free books, book bags, and school supplies to families in need, safely and responsibly.
 By serving a diverse array of communities, from The Bronx to East Harlem to Brooklyn, we helped build home libraries* for thousands of New Yorkers traditionally underserved by the literary arts.

 “I’m very grateful for the important work that House of SpeakEasy is doing to ensure that families can build libraries of their own.”

 — Diana Ayala, City Council Member, 8th District, East Harlem

 Connecting Students with Writers

 *Based on National Student Clearinghouse via our longtime partner, Talent Unlimited High School.

 “I’ve never interacted with a writer before.
 My favorite part was the diversity and hearing from people that have a different race.”

 — Chelsea, Grade 11, SpeakEasy virtual student matinee participant, University Heights High School, The Bronx